wolfricoz/RMRbot/docs/automod.md

 * 18+ character's
 note: the age checker will look for any age over 18, so it could be 27+ and still work!

+if: ❓ it didn't find the age, this doesn;t mean the advert is immediately bad but they just used different wording
+<br>if:  🆗 age disclaimer is found

-#### cooldown (final testing phase)
+#### cooldown
 The cooldown checker checks the date of the previous message sent in the channel, this however can be circumvented if the user removes their previous message.
 If a previous message was in the time period set for the channel (70 for normal search, 22 for quick)

-The bot currently informs the staff but the goal is to implement this to automatically remove the post and inform the user.
+When a user posts too early, the bot will automatically remove and inform the user.